White81bug/White81bug/README.md

 ## Hey there! 👋
-I'm Daniil Vakhrushev, мotivated Unity developer with love for games and passion to develop them.
-I'm interested in desining and implementing different gameplay systems.
-For me it is very inspiring to see how different pieces come together to become an interesting and engaging game, that was created by me.

-Around 2020 I started developing games on Unity, and now I continue to study and develop.

-My main skills are C# programming and using different tools and systems Unity engine offers.
-I am familiar with all the basic tools of the engine.
-Have experience working with animations, UI, localization system, particle system, Scriptable Objects and basic design patterns,  Git (GitHub) version control system.

-I have expirience in building pc and mobile games both 3D and 2D and familiar with main code styles (OOP, SOLID, DRY, KISS, YAGNI).
+I'm Daniil Vakhrushev, a software engineering student with 2 years of hands-on experience in C# development.
+Passionate about software development, problem-solving, and scalable system design, I have a strong foundation in programming principles and software architecture.

+I began my journey in 2020, developing projects in C# and Unity, and have since expanded my expertise into software engineering beyond game development.
+My technical skills include:
+✅ Programming Languages: C#, Java, Python, SQL, Oracle SQL ✅ Software Development Principles: OOP, SOLID, DRY, KISS, YAGNI ✅ Technologies & Tools: Git, Unity 2D/3D, system architecture, UI implementation, localization, and design patterns

+I have experience developing both desktop and mobile applications and continuously seek to expand my knowledge of new tools, frameworks, and best practices in modern software engineering.

-I also try to grow as a programmer and discover and learn new tools, systems snf spproaches created for unity by other developers.
-Now, due to moving to Israel and aquiring citizenship, I am looking for new opportunities as a Unity developer.
+Now, after moving to Israel, I am actively looking for new opportunities as a software engineer, eager to contribute my skills to innovative projects in a collaborative environment.

+Let’s connect and create something impactful together! 🚀